 Personal Injury Warriors International.

 When I was an up and comer personal injury attorney, I was told by an old timer that: “I make my money off the cases I don’t take.”
 I never really understood what he meant until I signed up a few difficult cases with equally difficult clients.
-You may not have become an attorney for the money, but you do expect it to pay your bills.
-As your family and responsibilities grow pressure will increase for every hour of your time.
-Making sure that your time at the office is maximized is a key part of establishing your firm and career.
+To begin with, you may not have wanted to become an attorney for the money.
+You were a liberty warrior and wanted to make a difference.
+But you did expect your profession to at least pay your bills.
+And as your family and other responsibilities grow, pressure will increase for every hour of your time.
+So making sure that your time at the office is maximized remains key in establishing roots to city, firm and career.

 Michael Ehline, Law Office Study Program Graduate